XarkLabs/Xosera/REFERENCE.md

 This AUX region has registers that deal with video generation configuration and video status.

-To access these registers, write the register address to `XVID_AUX_ADDR`, then read or write register data to `XVID_VID_DATA`.
+To access these registers, write the register address to `XVID_AUX_ADDR`, then read or write register data to `XVID_AUX_DATA`.
 Note that some read-only registers overlap some write-only registers.

 ###### Read-Write AUX_VID Registers